TomBekor/LipsDontLie/README.md

      <a href="https://github.com/TomBekor">Tom Bekor</a>, <a href="https://github.com/MitchellBu">Mitchell Butovsky</a>
   </p>

-Final project as a part of Technion's EE 046211 course "Deep Learning" 🌠.
+Final project as a part of Technion's IEM 097215 "Deep learning for NLP" & EE 046211 "Deep Learning" 🌠.

 Implemented in PyTorch :fire:.
 * Animation by <a href = https://github.com/rizkiarm> @rizkiarm </a>.